eddywm/simple_slider/README.md

 (https://pub.dartlang.org/packages/simple_slider)

-A flutter library to show images in a sliding widget, the library will also automatically cache the images.
+A flutter library to show images in a sliding widget, the library  also provides out of the box the ability to automatically cache the images used in the slider.

 ## How to add